 Did you know a significant portion of cats’ predatory sense is their sense of smell?
 They can sniff out prey from the ceiling hence make great companions in a house with a tendency of mice infestation.
 Humans have 5 million sensitive cells in their nose while cats have 200 million.
 If you can smell the funky smell from the litter, then the cat is probably experiencing a dragon breath up their nostrils.
 If the pet keeps running her nose upwards, there is a high likelihood that it is not a sign of contempt and disrespect.
 They are probably having a nightmare trying to find a portion of fresh air around the box.

 A change in the litter box

 This situation has to be one of the most straightforward diagnoses of your cat’s change in behavior.
 Switching the old box for a bigger or new one may repel a cat that has grown a liking to their old spot.
 Our cats have a persona just like human beings.
 They, therefore, have a taste for specific appeals, especially with items that provide them with a cocooning location.

 Cats will turn away from items that have a different smell, texture, size, or color.
 Perfuming the litter box to counteract the elimination is entirely a human trait, devoid of the innate feline instinct that would have used a sandy scent and texture.
 Cats hold the animal awards for domesticating themselves from desert creatures.

-Cats are sensitive to their environment and may take a long time to adjust in a new home.
+Cats are sensitive to their environment and may take a long time to adjust to a new home.
 Sometimes it does not require a change as drastic as moving house to trigger the cat’s anxiety.
 Cats will act differently when the family has a newborn, spouse, or the most obvious inclusion, another pet.
 Cats can become anxious if you choose to leave your day job for longer homestays, or going home for work after an extended stay.